On Furstenberg's intersection conjecture, self-similar measures, and the $L^q$ norms of convolutions: Absolute continuity and Lq densities

 for all large enough $k$, then \cite[Theorem 4.4]{ShmerkinSolomyak16}, together with our assumption on the Fourier decay $\mu_y^{(k)}$, will allow us to conclude that $\mu_y$ has a density in $L^q$.

 For fixed $k$, consider the model $(X',\mathbf{T}',\Delta',\lam)$, where $X'=X\times [k]$, $\mathbf{T}'(x,j)=(\mathbf{T}x,j+1 \bmod k)$ and

 The measures $\mu'_x$ generated by this model are precisely $\nu_x^{(k)}$, as is immediate from the definition of $\Delta'$.
 This model satisfies all the assumptions in Theorem \ref{thm:L-q-dim-dyn-ssm}.
 Indeed, exponential separation is inherited from the base model, since the atoms of $\mu'_{x,n}$ are a subset of the atoms of $\mu_{x,n}$.
-Unique ergodicity (with invariant measure $\mathbb{P}'=\mathbb{P}\times (\tfrac1k \sum_j \delta_j)$) follows from the unique ergodicity of $(X,\mathbf{T})$ and the fact that there are no periodic points, and the rest of the assumptions in Theorem \ref{thm:L-q-dim-dyn-ssm} are immediate.
+Unique ergodicity (with invariant measure $\mathbb{P}'=\mathbb{P}\times (\tfrac1k \sum_j \delta_j)$) follows from the unique ergodicity of $(X,\mathbf{T})$ (note that there may be no periodic points, for otherwise the uniform measure on the orbit would be $\mathbf{T}$-invariant, contradicting unique ergodicity).
+The rest of the assumptions in Theorem \ref{thm:L-q-dim-dyn-ssm} are immediate.

 Applying Theorem \ref{thm:L-q-dim-dyn-ssm} and recalling the form of $\mathbb{P}'$, we conclude that for any $y\in X$,

 provided $k$ is large enough.
 This establishes \eqref{eq:dim-skip-meas-1} and concludes the proof. \end{proof}